blazecoding2009/Obsidian-Notes/What is History?.md

 ## Nationalism
 A strong sense of pride in one's country, belief that their country is destined for greatness and superior to others
+- Late 19th and early 20th centuries had a lot of rising nationalism
+- European countries wanted the biggest armies and navies